Chart Color Schemes

 Population growth drivers in Girraween are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, a population increase just below the median of Australian statistical areas is expected in the suburb of Girraween (NSW), with an expected increase of 487 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.3% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 485 persons to 2041, reflecting an increase of 2.1% in total over the 17-year period.

 Frequently Asked Questions - Population